Taking Photos of dragonflies and damselflies

 Scarce Chaser dragonfly photoScarce Chaser

-For detailed close ups, the Canon 100mm L macro lens is lighter and easier to carry than the large telephoto.
-Keeping quiet and moving towards them very slowly is the key here.
+For detailed close-ups, the Canon 100mm L macro lens is lighter and easier to carry than a large telephoto lens.
+To capture great shots, stay quiet and move slowly towards the insects.

 Common Darter taken with macro lensCommon Darter taken with the 100mm macro lens

-I have two different options that I can use in these circumstances.
-A bean bag supports the camera and lens on any nearby surface.
+I have two options for stability.
+First, I can use a bean bag to support the camera and lens on any nearby surface.

-However, my preference is for the Platypod (affiliate link) which is a metal base that holds a tripod head.
-It has four "legs" that can be adjusted (or removed entirely) to level the camera.
+However, my favourite choice is the Platypod.
+This is a metal base that holds a tripod head.
+It has four adjustable legs that help level the camera or can be removed completely.

 Getting Photos of Dragonflies in Focus